Porsche has given Tesla buyers something to think about.

 The Taycan is aimed directly at the Tesla Model S and will likely cause buyers to ask a very important question - why would I buy a Tesla when I could have a Porsche?
 This is clearly the stiffest competition Tesla has ever faced, so let's see how the two cars stack up on paper.

 Porsche rarely wins any comparison test on value and this one is no exception.
-The most expensive Tesla Model S starts at $99,990, approximately two-thirds of what you will pay for the cheapest Taycan (until the lower trims arrive).
+The most expensive Tesla Model S goes on sale at $99,990, approximately two-thirds of what you will pay for the cheapest Taycan (until the lower trims arrive).
 Porsche will charge $153,310 for the Taycan Turbo and $187,610 for the Turbo S and knowing Porsche, there will be plenty of options to bring those prices up even higher.
 Tesla scores an easy win on value here, though the Porsche badge alone might be worth the added cost to some buyers.

 Beating Tesla on performance is no easy task.
 The top Model S can hit 60 mph in just 2.4 seconds using its dual-motor all-wheel-drive system with Ludicrous Mode, which is rated at 588 horsepower.
 But Porsche hasn't brought a knife to a gunfight, it came prepared with a dual-motor powertrain of its own rated at 670 hp in the Taycan Turbo and a whopping 750 hp in Turbo S guise.
 Porsche quotes 0-60 mph times at three seconds for the Turbo and 2.6 seconds for the Turbo S.